sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 it was all this *one* rickety hack?".

-NVIDIA has been shipping neural-net based graphics upsampling for years now, so games could render at low resolutions on consumer laptops and have the world look amazing on 8K TVs.
+NVIDIA has been shipping neural-net based graphics upsampling for years now, so games can render at low resolutions and have the world look amazing on 8K screens.
 Developers have been using neural nets for dialogue generation, enemy AI, and sometimes even procedural world generation if the map is big enough.

 If you're using a neural net to generate a map, rendering that map to a shitty 3D model, doing an even shittier rasterizing step, and then